joaobagas/Auto-Curation-System/README.md

 ## Installation (requirements.txt): ##

-To install using the requirements.txt file you can use the following command
+Open the terminal on the project folder and run the following command:

     $ pip3 install -r requirements.txt